West 8th Street Closures

 I live near the Mitchell school and this trail is our main access to downtown.
 Others have already asked questions about why an alternative wasn't possible, so I'll ask instead: Why was there no prior notice about such an impactful closure?
 Our first indication that the trail was closed was when we couldn't get home from downtown on Saturday, Jan 25th.
 Based on your previous answers, it seems that city people were aware of this well before then.
 The first official notice I saw was in the weekly Golden email that didn't come out until Tuesday, Jan 28th.

-nscollins asked over 4 years ago
+nscollins asked almost 5 years ago

 The simple answer is that we failed.
 Our normal process for communicating significant closures wasn't followed and we apologize for not providing timely and extensive communication regarding the closure.